HarithaTalatam/nginx_assessment/README.md

 access_log /var/log/nginx/access.log custom;
 ```

 Q3.
-The third question is about adding HTTP security headers in Nginx, but only if they are not already set in the response from the upstream server.
-The question also lists default values for various headers like Strict-Transport-Security, X-Content-Type-Options, X-XSS-Protection etc. <br>
+The third question involves adding HTTP security headers in Nginx only if they are not already set in the response from the upstream server.
+Default values for various headers like Strict-Transport-Security, X-Content-Type-Options, X-XSS-Protection, etc., are provided. <br>
 Solution.
 A separate location block is used, employing add_header.
 Each add_header directive is enclosed in an if block checking whether the corresponding header is already set in the upstream response using $sent_http_* variables.
 If the header is not present, the add_header directive adds it.
 The use of the always parameter ensures headers are added regardless of the response code.
 ```js
 location / {